terranewhsell/ProxyScrapePro2025/README.md

 ## ✨ Main Features

-- 🔍 Proxy scraping from multiple sources
+- 🔍 Proxy scraping from multiple sources (+100 sources and 45,000 proxies)
 - ✅ Real-time validation
 - 🌍 Support for HTTP, HTTPS, SOCKS4, and SOCKS5
 - 📊 Export in various formats